Gornstats/HTMX-Django-Experiments/README.md

    - Adjust HTMX headers server side to change target for responses
    - Custom Django form errors based on model logic
    - Hyperscript fetch requests for adjusting client side after each HTMX server response
+   - Using server to validate data and adjusting client-side behaviour

 OTHER IDEAS:
  - the live markdown editor & viewer from django-htmx site?